Finding Industry Size & Growth Rate Info

 Some of the free investment web sites may offer industry statistics created using a limited set of public companies.
 If there are also many private companies in that industry, the industry statistics given may not represent the overall industry.

-Some industries are classified using NAICS codes that are "not elsewhere classfied" categories which include a diverse array of products/services.
+Some industries are classified using NAICS codes that group together a very diverse array of products/services--esp the "not elsewhere classfied" categories.
 Look closely at the description of a NAICS code before you assume that it is measuring only your product/service.

 Some Sources are More Reliable than Others